janvanwassenhove/MusicAgent/README.md

 ## Introduction

 MusicAgent is a Python agent that programs songs in Sonic Pi.
-It uses AI to generate song structures based on user preferences.
+It uses generative AI to generate song structures based on user preferences.
 This manual provides instructions on installation, configuration, and song generation.
+It does not yet generate singing voices, only instrumental versions.

 ## How does it work?